Week of Compassion

 Anna Julia Cooper School

 We’ll have a Lunch and Learn tour/orientation at Anna Julia Cooper School, an independent, tuition-free K-8 school in the East End of Richmond.
 St. Stephen’s Church helped launch this outstanding school in 2009 and individual members remain involved as tutors, board members, and supporters.
 This lunch and learn opportunity is scheduled for 11 a.m. to 1 p.m.
 Participants may meet at the school, 2100 N. 29th Street, and check in at the main office for directions.
 Donnan O’Keefe is also willing to give a ride to those who wish to meet at St. Stephen’s at 10:30 a.m.
-To take part in this tour, sign up here.
+(As of Monday, November 11, this event was at capacity.)

 Guest speaker